cvai-roig-lab/duality-diagram-similarity/README.md

 ## Setup
 * Code uses standard python libraries numpy, scipy, scikit-learn so it should run without installing additional libraries
-* Download saved features of Taskonomy and Pascal VOC models from this <a href="https://www.dropbox.com/sh/iqg7p97vxmqhkcz/AABwcbMYSZKb2euEIqFMWaLma?dl=0">link </a>
+* Download saved features of Taskonomy and Pascal VOC models from this <a href="https://www.dropbox.com/sh/iqg7p97vxmqhkcz/AABwcbMYSZKb2euEIqFMWaLma?dl=0">link </a> , and save the features in ./features directory.

 ## Taskonomy
 * Run ```python computeDDS_taskonomy.py``` to compute DDS between Taskonomy models